Charting the Course

 The Right Gear

 In order to be effective with a remote workforce, the tools used daily also need to foster collaboration.
 Work from home equipment needs to be issued, should be on par with traditional office configurations and maintenance and repair processes need to be identified.
 VPNs or other remote access options may be required, including smartphones for two-factor authentication.
 Acceptable bandwidth and cost of internet will be core issues for discussion.
-Cloud-based productivity tools, like those found in the GSuite: Google’s Gmail, Drive, Spreadsheets, Calendar and Meet, allow for real-time collaboration.
+Cloud-based productivity tools, like those found in Google Workspace: Google’s Gmail, Drive, Spreadsheets, Calendar and Meet, allow for real-time collaboration.
 Other apps like Slack bring team productivity to new levels with individual, group and company-wide chat, plus internet calls and file sharing.
 Leveraging ticketing systems for task assignments and managing workflow and team tempo can be done in robust systems such as Jira, or more simple interfaces like Trello.
 Usage of these tools requires some ground rules, such as ensuring that the background visible during a video call with clients or colleagues is professional and that you have the “all clear” from the IT Security department.

 You should also make clear that sensitive data is distributed only through appropriate channels.
 Policies around the acceptable use of company assets (computers, cell phones, licensed software) need to be in place, as often, employees who work from home forget temporarily that they are using company-issued devices and need to be more aware of web surfing and downloads that could introduce malware.
 Working in different locations requires airtight processes and a greater sensitivity to communication between colleagues.